 Travel back to the Gold Rush era on Highway 49, where charming mining towns dot the route, surrounded by the panoramic vistas and bubbling streams of the western Sierra Nevada foothills.
-The 300-plus mile road—also known as the Gold Rush Trail and Gold Chain Highway—begins in Oakhurst before heading north to a string of historic towns that have maintained their 1850s charm.
+The 300-plus mile road—also known as the Gold Rush Trail and Gold Chain Highway—begins in Oakhurst—14 miles south of the entrance to Yosemite National Park—before heading north to a string of historic towns that have maintained their 1850s charm and eventually merging with Highway 120 near Groveland.

 Stop by the California State Mining and Mineral Museum in Mariposa for a quick Gold Rush history lesson, and take a gander at Hotel Jeffrey, a historic spot in Coulterville that claims John Muir and Theodore Roosevelt as past visitors.